lennylmiller/kudo-assignment/NOTES.md

 ## Notes

 ### Todo

-- [ ] Fix the routing issue.
-Maybe just centralize????
 - [x] Way of impersonating/logging in as an existing user.
 - [x] Know Who the logged in user is.
 - [x] Show logged in user their list of questions.
-  - [ ] This only works with a logged in user in localstorage
 - [x] Newest questions at the top.
 Sort by timestamp.
-- [x] Create a leader board ['userName', 'userPicture', 'numberAsked', 'numberAnswered']
+- [x] Create a leader board
-- [x] Order leader board by Sum(numberAsked + numberAnswered);
+- [x] Order leader board by (numberAsked + numberAnswered)
 - [x] Only show logged in user questions in /questions.
 - [x] Toggle between answered and unanswered questions.

-- [ ] You can only answer a question once.
-If it's been answered, use the readonly dialog
+- [ ] Logged in user can answer unanswered questions

-- [ ] View question details by clicking row.
+  - [x] View question details by clicking row.
-- [ ] Input answers to question details.
+  - [x] Input answers to question details.
+  - [ ] Save a polling question
+  - [ ] Only answer question once.
+  - [ ] If answered use readonly dialog
+  - [ ] Logged in user can read answered questions
   - [ ] Users response should be recorded and clearly visible on question details page.

-- [ ] Create a new question "Would you rather ________________ or _______________".
   - [ ] Immediately after answering a question, it should switch to the Answered tab.
   - [ ] Upon answering a poll, switch to finished question popup.

+- [ ] Create a new question "Would you rather ________________ or _______________".

 - [ ] Position spinner in the middle.
 - [ ] Show 404 for a question that doesn't exist.